EB-1C Denial: Top 6 reasons for Rejection, Denial Rate | VisaNation

 Consider the Alternatives

-Lastly, though it may not be ideal, you may want to contemplate switching your goal to a different green card.
-Even if you don’t qualify for an EB-1C, you still may be eligible for an EB-2 or and EB-3 green card.
+Lastly, though it may not be ideal, you may want to contemplate switching to a different green card.
+Even if you don’t qualify for an EB-1C, you still may be eligible for an EB-2 or EB-3 green card.

-EB-2: this green card is designed for those that fall into one of three groups
+EB-2: This green card is designed for those who fall into one of two groups:

-• Those that have advanced degrees (bachelors degrees or higher) that are relevant to their field of work.
+• Those who have advanced degrees (Master’s degrees or higher) that are relevant to their field of work.

-EB-3: this one is also meant for immigrants that fall into three groups
+EB-3: This category is also meant for immigrants who fall into one of three groups

 • Skilled workers (2+ years of experience)